-Spring-calving herds present a couple of problems that should not be serious concerns for fall-calving herds.
-First, there presently is no summer equivalent to wheat pasture for grazing of early weaned calves.
-Therefore, any early weaning program for spring-born calves will need to utilize some type of drylot feeding program.
+program for spring-born calves will need to utilize some type of drylot feeding program.
 Growing programs for early weaned calves studied at OSU have involved full-fed rations (Lusby, et al, 1981; Gill et al., unpublished) and limited program-fed rations (Lusby, et al., 1991).

-Minimal health problems have been observed in springborn calves with university and producer cattle demonstrations when the calves were maintained on the home ranch.
+Minimal health problems have been observed with university and producer cattle demonstrations when the calves were maintained on the home ranch.
 However, serious problems have been encountered when early weaned calves were moved directly from the cow to commercial feeding or growing facilities.
-We believe there must be some kind of prior preparation phase before exposure of young, early weaned calves to the stresses of shipment, weaning and the numerous pathogens circulating around a feedlot.
+We believe there must be some kind of prior preparation phase before exposing young, early weaned calves to the stresses of shipment, weaning, and the numerous pathogens circulating around a feedlot.
 The preparation phase probably will involve some concentrate feeding at the ranch of origin and a well-designed immunization program.
 More studies are needed to involve large numbers of calves from commercial ranches rather than small numbers of Experiment Station calves.

-Vaccination programs for 2-4 month-old calves are obviously tricky and are left to the discretion of the attending veterinarian.
+Vaccination programs for 2- to 4-month-old calves are obviously tricky and are left to the discretion of the attending veterinarian.
 Programs used to date have ranged from only clostridial vaccines at early weaning followed by virus and other vaccines at older ages to aggressive programs with the full gamut of vaccines at early weaning and repeated revaccinations.

-Observations and Conclustions
+Observations and Conclusions

-- 1. Early weaning is a fairly predictable method of salvaging high reproduction rates during droughts, management mistakes and other emergencies. - 2.
+- 1. Early weaning is a fairly predictable method of salvaging high reproduction rates during droughts, management mistakes, and other emergencies. - 2.
 The early weaned calves are pretty tough and learn to eat palatable rations quickly.
 Health problems when calves are weaned and kept on the ranch have been minimal.
 Stressful procedures like castration and dehorning should be performed well ahead of early weaning. - 3.
-If at all possible, early weaned calves should be managed on the ranch or managed with only a short haul for some period after weaning. - Management of early weaned calves in commercial feedlots is risky and requires close coordination of the rancher, feedlot manager, nutritionist and veterinarian.
+If at all possible, early weaned calves should be managed on the ranch or managed with only a short haul for some period after weaning. - Management of early weaned calves in commercial feedlots is risky and requires close coordination of the rancher, feedlot manager, nutritionist, and veterinarian.
 Each must understand the program and all must cooperate.
 Mistakes have long-term and often fatal consequences. - 5.
-Wheat pasture offers the potential of high rates of gain for early weaned fall-born calves. - There are not presently any forage-based programs for early weaned spring-born calves during the summer that permit gains equal to that on the cow.
+Wheat pasture offers the potential of high rates of gain for early weaned fall-born calves. - 6.
+There are not presently any forage-based programs for early weaned spring-born calves during the summer that permit gains equal to that on the cow.
 Crabgrass may offer promise but has not been researched.
 Ongoing research at OSU suggests that gains of about 1.5 to 1.75 lb/day can be achieved with 3 or 4 lb/day of supplemental feed and summer grass.
 While not a great rate of gain, it is economical and the calves probably would do very well on wheat in the fall.